qouteall/imm_ptl_wiki_copy/Alternate-Dimensions.md

+The alternate dimension feature is not yet re-implemented in the 1.16 version.

 This mod provides 5 alternate dimensions.
 Their sky is similar to the overworld.
 You can use them to connect with the overworld.
 |Dimension id|Description|